charles-m-knox/steganographics/README.md

 ### Command line tool

-If you want to use Go's `go install` to install steganographics, you can do it by appending `-cli` to the version:
+If you want to use Go's `go install` to install steganographics, you can do it by trimming the `pkg/steganographics` suffix from the earlier `go get` command:

 ```bash
 go install github.com/charles-m-knox/steganographics
 ```

-> *Note: If you forget to add the suffix `-cli`, it will instead install the library-only version.*

 Once installed, `steganographics` supports piping from `stdin` and to `stdout`: